 3.7 Non-breakable filament length (m)

-Non-breakable filament length is the measure of longest silk filament that could be reeled without any break.
 A significant difference was noticed for non-breakable filament length among the parental breeds used in the study.
 The bivoltine hybrid, FC2 exhibited the longest non- breakable filament length of 1159.72 m.
 The multivoltine pure breed, PM had the shortest non-breakable filament length (492.97 m) (Fig. 01).
 The observations regarding Non-breakable filament length (NBFL) differed significantly at 15 and 20 DAS.
 The longest non-breakable filament length was observed at 20 days after spray, which was about 988.20 m followed by the duration of 15 days after spray.
-The shortest non-breakable filament length was recorded in control (918.64 m) (Fig. 01).
+The shortest non-breakable filament length was recorded in control (918.64 m) (Fig. 1).

 The interaction between the parental breeds and duration of spray regarding non-breakable filament length was found to be non-significant, indicating that the influence of safety duration on filament length was consistent across silkworm breeds.